shakacode/react_on_rails/README.md

 [![Build Status](https://travis-ci.org/shakacode/react_on_rails.svg?branch=master)](https://travis-ci.org/shakacode/react_on_rails)  [![Dependency Status](https://gemnasium.com/shakacode/react_on_rails.svg)](https://gemnasium.com/shakacode/react_on_rails) [![Gem Version](https://badge.fury.io/rb/react_on_rails.svg)](https://badge.fury.io/rb/react_on_rails) [![npm version](https://badge.fury.io/js/react-on-rails.svg)](https://badge.fury.io/js/react-on-rails) [![Code Climate](https://codeclimate.com/github/shakacode/react_on_rails/badges/gpa.svg)](https://codeclimate.com/github/shakacode/react_on_rails) [![Coverage Status](https://coveralls.io/repos/shakacode/react_on_rails/badge.svg?branch=master&service=github)](https://coveralls.io/github/shakacode/react_on_rails?branch=master)

+**For a complete example of this gem, see our live demo at [www.reactrails.com](http://www.reactrails.com). ([Source Code](https://github.com/shakacode/react-webpack-rails-tutorial))**

-Aloha from Justin Gordon and the [ShakaCode](http://www.shakacode.com) Team!
+Aloha from Justin Gordon ([bio](http://www.railsonmaui.com/about)) and the [ShakaCode](http://www.shakacode.com) Team!
 We're actively looking for new projects.
-If you like **React on Rails**, please consider contacting me if we could potentially help you in any way.
-I'm offering a free half-hour project consultation, on anything from React on Rails to any aspect of web application development, including both consumer and enterprise products.
-You can read more about my background [here](http://www.railsonmaui.com/about).
-Whether you have a new project or need help on an existing project, please email me directly at [justin@shakacode.com](mailto:justin@shakacode.com).
-And thanks in advance for any referrals!
+If you like **React on Rails**, please consider contacting me at [justin@shakacode.com](mailto:justin@shakacode.com) if we could potentially help you in any way.
+Besides consulting on bigger projects, [ShakaCode](http://www.shakacode.com) is doing Skype plus Slack/Github based coaching for React on Rails.
+[Click here](http://www.shakacode.com/work/index.html) for more information.

+We're offering a free half-hour project consultation, on anything from React on Rails to any aspect of web application development for both consumer and enterprise products.
+In addition to React.js and Rails, we're doing react-native iOS and Android apps!

+Whether you have a new project or need help on an existing project, feel free to contact me directly at [justin@shakacode.com](mailto:justin@shakacode.com) and thanks in advance for any referrals!

 Your support keeps this project going.
-In addition to React.js and Rails, we're doing react-native iOS and Android apps!

-Want to become a contributor?
-See ["easy" issues](https://github.com/shakacode/react_on_rails/labels/easy) and [issues for the full tutorial](https://github.com/shakacode/react-webpack-rails-tutorial/issues?q=is%3Aissue+is%3Aopen+label%3Aeasy).
+(Want to become a contributor?
+[Contact us](mailto:contact@shakacode.com) for an Slack team invite!
+Also, see ["easy" issues](https://github.com/shakacode/react_on_rails/labels/easy) and [issues for the full tutorial](https://github.com/shakacode/react-webpack-rails-tutorial/issues?q=is%3Aissue+is%3Aopen+label%3Aeasy).)

-# NOTES
-* Besides consulting on bigger projects, [ShakaCode](http://www.shakacode.com) is doing Skype plus Slack/Github based coaching for "React on Rails".
-[Click here](http://www.shakacode.com/work/index.html) for more information.
-* See our article [The React on Rails Doctrine](https://medium.com/@railsonmaui/the-react-on-rails-doctrine-3c59a778c724) and see [slides on React on Rails](http://www.slideshare.net/justingordon/react-on-rails-v4032).
-* For a complete example, see the [React Webpack Rails Tutorial Code](https://github.com/shakacode/react-webpack-rails-tutorial) along with the live example at [www.reactrails.com](http://www.reactrails.com).
-* **For a quick start**, see the [React on Rails Basic Tutorial](docs/tutorial.md).
-* The generator of React on Rails does not setup CSS modules and hot reloading via the Rails server as is demonstrated in the [shakacode/react-webpack-rails-tutorial](https://github.com/shakacode/react-webpack-rails-tutorial/). *We do support this, but we don't generate the code.* If you did generate a fresh app from react_on_rails and wanted to move to CSS Modules, then see [PR 175: Babel 6 / CSS Modules / Rails hot reloading](https://github.com/shakacode/react-webpack-rails-tutorial/pull/175).
-Note, while there are probably fixes after this PR was accepted, this has the majority of the changes.
-See [the tutorial](https://github.com/shakacode/react-webpack-rails-tutorial/#news) for more information.
-For more information on how to setup hot reloading in a Rails app, see [Hot Reloading of Assets For Rails Development](docs/additional-reading/hot-reloading-rails-development.md).
-* See [Projects](PROJECTS.md) using and [KUDOS](./KUDOS.md) for React on Rails.
-Please submit yours!
-Please edit either page or [email us](mailto:contact@shakacode.com) and we'll add your info.
-We also **love stars** as it helps us attract new users and contributors.
-* On Twitter, follow [@railsonmaui](https://twitter.com/railsonmaui) and [@shakacode](https://twitter.com/shakacode) for updates on releases.
-We've got a forum category dedicated to [react_on_rails](http://forum.shakacode.com/c/rails/reactonrails).

 # NEWS
 * 2016-07-28: If you're doing server rendering, be sure to use mini\_racer!
 See [issues/428](https://github.com/shakacode/react_on_rails/issues/428).
 It's supposedly much faster than `execjs`.